Automotive Refinish Coatings Market Demand, Recent Trends, Industry Analysis and Forecasts Report 2027

 Key participants include The Sherwin Williams Company, PPG Industries Inc., Axalta Coating Systems Ltd., BASF SE, AkzoNobel N.V, Kansai Paints Co.
 Ltd., Matrix System Automotive Finishes, Nippon Paint Holding Co.
 Ltd., Mitsui Chemicals, and Berger Paints India Ltd., among others.

 Financial difficulties brought by the pandemic have slowed down the progression of the businesses, and disruptions in the supply chains have been seen.
-The report assesses the comprehensive impact of the pandemic on the overall growth of the Industrial Packaging market and offers a future impact assessment.
+The report assesses the comprehensive impact of the pandemic on the overall growth of the Automotive Refinish Coatings market and offers a future impact assessment.

 It offers a lucid picture of current trends in the global market, with an unbiased perspective of the leading market players, key regions/countries, end-use industries, and various product types.